A Long-Form Study of Attention and Judgment

 C. G. Jung — The Red Book

 Immanuel Kant — Critique of Judgement (trans.
-James Creed Meredith; rev. & ed.
+James Creed Meredith; rev. and ed.
 Nicholas Walker; Oxford World’s Classics)

 Immanuel Kant — Critique of Pure Reason (trans.
-Paul Guyer & Allen W. Wood; Cambridge University Press)
+Paul Guyer and Allen W. Wood; Cambridge University Press)

 Laozi — Tao Te Ching (trans.
 James Legge)